vasanthk/css-refresher-notes/README.md

 Normal reflows may affect the whole document.
 The more of the document that is reflowed, the longer the reflow will take.
 Elements that are positioned absolutely or fixed, do not affect the layout of the main document, so if they reflow, they are the only thing that reflows.
 The document behind them will need to repaint to allow for any changes, but this is much less of a problem than an entire reflow.

-So is an animation does not need to be applied to the whole document, it is better if it can be applied only to a positioned element.
+So if an animation does not need to be applied to the whole document, it is better if it can be applied only to a positioned element.
 For most animations, this is all that is needed anyway.

 *What causes a reflow*